DanielJMcCarthy/JavaProjects/README.md

 # JavaProjects
-Some of my Java projects from MTU.
+Some of my Java projects from MTU Year 1 + 2.